87andrewh/WeirdAntiCheatIdeas/README.md

 - Can you fight for client-side security?
   - What can you do against hardware access?
   - How skilled are cheat developers?

-  - Sandbox highly skilled new accounts, or accounts with recently changed passwords or IP, or are behind a VPN
+- Sandbox highly skilled new accounts, accounts with recently changed passwords or IP
 - Stricter identification requirements for top ~1% ranks
 - Messing with pixel bots by changing in-game colors.
 - Feasibility of hardware security, secure enclaves